AndrewDongminYoo/docs-trunk-io-ko/check/readme.md

 ---
-description: 'Meta-linter for over 100 code checking tools: CLI, IDE, and on the web.'
+description: "Meta-linter for over 100 code checking tools: CLI, IDE, and on the web."
 ---

 # Check